 - You can instead use paper towels and plastic wrap, but it’s less wasteful to use reusable containers and washable towels if you’ve got them around.

 3) use proper technique for chopping herbs

-First, make sure you know how to safely guide the knife with your knuckles (see my slicing post and video, the first one to the right of this column).
+- First, make sure you know how to safely guide the knife with your knuckles (see my slicing post and video to learn how to do this)

 - Roll up the clean, dry leaves into a tight ball.
 Hold that ball of herbs in place with your non-dominant hand, with your tucked-under fingers.
 Hold the knife in your dominant hand, and slice ribbons, using your knuckles to guide the knife.
 As always, be safe, keep your fingers in the whole time, and do not let the blade go over your knuckles.